 Giving frequent positive feedback is a great way to help employees improve their performance.
 These remarks can be in the form of verbal encouragement, recognition in public, or even gifting them with something.
-Companies that give frequent positive feedback are more likely to have higher engagement rates and productivity.
+Companies that give frequent positive feedback loops are more likely to have higher engagement rates and productivity.
 It is also important to give positive remarks because it will motivate team members to do better.

 6. Teamwork Should Be Rewarded.